 Another striking architectural feature in Piazza Della Libertå is the Portico San Giovanni.
 The long-covered portico, arches, and flying lion, as well as the clock tower designed after the Torre dell’ Orologio in Piazza San Marco, all speak of the once powerful rule of the most Serene Republic of Venice.

 Via Mercatovecchio is the main street.
 Where it meets the piazza, the street begins to curve dramatically.
-Lined with shops, villas, and cafes, you’ll want to take a walk down this lovely cobblestoned street.
+Lined with elegant buildings, villas, and cafes, you’ll want to take a walk down this lovely cobblestoned street.
 If you follow it to the end, you will eventually find the Piazza Matteotti.

 Check out my short video and you’ll see…no crowds!